-Commits, or attempts to commit, terrorist acts by any means, directly or indirectly, unlawfully and willfully; Participates as an accomplice in terrorist acts; Organizes or directs others to commit terrorist acts; or Contributes to the commission of terrorist acts by a group of persons acting with a common purpose where the contribution is made intentionally and with the aim of furthering the terrorist act or with the knowledge of the intention of the group to commit a terrorist act.
-Those who finance Terrorism The FATF Recommendations Those who finance terrorism refers to any person, group, undertaking or other entity that provides or collects, by any means, directly or indirectly, funds or other assets that may be used, in full or in part, to facilitate the commission of terrorist acts, or to any persons or entities acting on behalf of, or at the direction of such persons, groups, undertakings or other entities.
+(iii)organizes or directs others to commit terrorist act; or (iv)Contributes to the commission of terrorist acts by a group of persons acting with a common purpose where the contribution is made intentionally and with the aim of furthering the terrorist act or with the knowledge of the intention of the group to commit a terrorist act.
+Those who finance Those who finance terrorism refers to any person, Terrorism group, undertaking or other entity that provides or collects, by any means, directly or indirectly, funds or other assets that may be used, in full or in part, to facilitate the commission of terrorist acts, or to any persons or entities acting on behalf of, or at the direction of such persons, groups, undertakings or other entities.
 This includes those who provide or collect funds or other assets with the intention that they shall be used or in the knowledge that they are to be used, in full or in part, in order to carry out terrorist acts.
-The FATF Recommendations refer to the FATF's Forty Recommendations.
-Transaction "Transaction" in these Guidelines is defined to include the giving of advice.
-The "advice" here does not apply to when information is provided about the availability of products or services nor applies to when a first interview/discussion prior to establishing a relationship takes place.
 Trustee Trustees, include paid professionals or companies or unpaid persons who hold the assets in a trust fund separate from their own assets.
 They invest and dispose of them in accordance with the settlor's trust deed, taking account of any letter of wishes.
 There may also be a protector who may have power to veto the trustees 'proposals or remove them, and/or a custodian trustee, who holds the assets to the order of the managing trustees.

 Unique identifier A unique identifier refers to any unique combination of letters, numbers or symbols that refer to a specific originator.
 Unquoted Companies They are companies that are not listed on any securities exchange.
+Virtual Asset A virtual asset is digital representation of value that can be digitally traded, or trsfered, or can be used for payment or investment purposes.